weishiy/cluedo_version2/README.md

 ## Objective

 The game itself is a social deduction detective challenge to be played by 2-4 people using a 24x24 board divided into squares.
-The board itself has 5 estates and 4 2x2 non-interactable spots.
+The board itself has 5 estates and 4 2x2 non-intractable spots.
 Estates have walls and doors, with players being unable to move through walls but can move through doors to enter an estate or leave an estate respectively.

 When players first start the game, they will be asked how many players are playing in this round and the system will randomly allocate each player a Character.
 The system will then take one random Character, one random Weapon and one random Estate and declare that in secret to be the final answer of the game.
 Each player is then given cards that represent the remaining Characters, Estates and Weapons randomly.
 Each player will then take turns to roll a 2d6 to move on the board.
 The characters are currently: Lucilla, Bert, Malina, and Percy (names are given in player turn order).